-- Styled Components: Enforcing Best Practices In Component-Based Systems1
+- Styled Components: Enforcing Best Practices In Component-Based Systems

-- Mind Your En And Em Dashes: Typographic Etiquette3
+- Mind Your En And Em Dashes: Typographic Etiquette

-- Styled-components v25 was released with some great improvements, and it even weighs only half as much as its predecessor.
+- Styled-components v2 was released with some great improvements, and it even weighs only half as much as its predecessor.

-- Autoprefixer 7.0 and Browserlist 2.0 are out6, with better performance and an easier way to define supported browsers.
+- Autoprefixer 7.0 and Browserlist 2.0 are out, with better performance and an easier way to define supported browsers.

-- The new npm 5 comes with huge performance improvements7, and a new lock mode was introduced, too, making it competitive to Yarn again.
+- The new npm 5 comes with huge performance improvements, and a new lock mode was introduced, too, making it competitive to Yarn again.

-- Eric Petitt shares his thoughts on browser market diversity, why the dominance of Google Chrome is a problem12, and why it matters that we support and use other browsers as well.
+- Eric Petitt shares his thoughts on browser market diversity, why the dominance of Google Chrome is a problem, and why it matters that we support and use other browsers as well.